New Hampshire Roller Derby: Travel teams

 The Skate Free or Die All-Stars (SFOD) were NHRD's only team for the first two-and-a-half years of the league's existence.
 SFOD functioned as the league's A-Level, WFTDA-chartered travel team, eligible for national ranking and participation in WFTDA tournaments.
 They have played bouts throughout the northeastern United States and southeastern Canada as far away as Delaware and Montreal.
 In 2015 SFOD changed their name to the New Hampshire Roller Derby All-Stars, still functioning as an A-Level, WFTDA-chartered travel team.
 The team's colors are pink and black.

-Formed in early 2010, the Queen City Cherry Bombs (QCCB) are NHRD's B-Level travel team which competes around New England.
+Formed in early 2010, the Queen City Cherry Bombs (QCCB) are NHRD's B-Level travel team which competes in regulation games as The New Hampshire Roller Derby Cherry Bombs.

-Former home teams
+Home Teams

+The Nightmares on Elm Street, and the Granite Skate Troopers are currently two of NHRD's intra-league home teams.
+They play against each other at home at the JFK Coliseum in Manchester, NH and occasionally in exhibition bouts.

 The Seabrook Meltdowns were formed in early 2010 but are since a retired team.
-They played intraleague home and exhibition bouts against the league's other home teams, the Granite Skate Troopers and the Nightmares on Elm Street.
+They played intra-league home and exhibition bouts against the league's other home teams, the Granite Skate Troopers and the Nightmares on Elm Street.
 The team's colors were lime green and black.

-Like the Meltdowns, and the Nightmares on Elm Street, the Granite Skate Troopers were one of NHRD's three intraleague home teams but are since a retired team.
-They played against the Meltdowns and Nightmares both at home and in exhibition bouts.
-The team's colors were green and gold.

-Like the Meltdowns, and the Granite Skate Troopers, the Nightmares were one of NHRD's three intraleague home teams but are since a retired team.
-They played against the Meltdowns and Troopers both at home and in exhibition bouts.
-The team's colors were black and orange.